ccrisan/motionpie/README.md

 ### Date & Time ###

 NTP is used to synchronize the system time, so an Internet connection is required.
+Initial date is set upon each boot and uses HTTP instead of NTP for faster boot.
 The local time is established by the time zone setting in the web UI.

-### Remote Shell ###
+### Shell Access ###

-You can log into your motionPie using SSH.
-It listens on the standard 22 port.
-The only enabled user is `root` and the password is the serial number of your PI unit.
-Don't worry, the serial number is part of motionPie's hostname and will appear as part of the welcome banner when you're asked for a password.
+If you connect a monitor and a keyboard to your PI, you'll be prompted to login in the text console. `root` is the username and the password is your administrator's password that you had configured in the UI.
+If you haven't configured it (i.e. you left it empty), the password is the serial number of your PI unit.
+Don't worry, the serial number is part of motionPie's hostname and will appear as part of the welcome banner when you're prompted for a password.

+You can also log into your motionPie using ssh or putty.
+It listens on the standard 22 port, unless you tweaked the system otherwise.

-If you want to dig deeper you can log in on the serial port of your PI.
-Just connect it to your PC's serial port and use your favorite serial terminal program to log in or simply watch the output of the system.
+As an alternative, you can log in on the serial port of your PI.
+Just connect it to your PC's serial port and use your favorite serial terminal program to log in.
 The serial port is configured as 115200 8N1.

 ## Tweaks ##